Samvesh/videoiq-rag-chatbot/README.md

 Many issues only appeared after deploying to Vercel and Render, so detailed logging was added throughout the application to make troubleshooting easier.

 What I Learned: This project taught me that building the feature is only half of the work.
 The harder part is making it reliable in production, handling API limitations, dealing with deployment issues, and creating proper fallback systems when external services fail.

+Future Improvements(not the project requirments but it can be done if needed or asked to do so)
+- Dedicated transcript ingestion service
+- Queue-based processing using Celery + Redis
+- Qdrant migration for large-scale vector storage
+- Multi-user session management
+- Caching layer for repeated video analysis
+- Advanced analytics dashboards